ai-labs-team/casium/README.md

 })
 ```

-**@TODO**: Sidebar explanation on different return formats.
+**Sidebar: Updater Return Formats ⬇**

+> Updaters support a number of different return formats to enable different programming patterns:
+>  - **Just the model**: Returning an object will replace the current model with that object
+>  - **A model and a command**: As in `init` above, a 2-element array (or _tuple_) is used to update the model _and_ run a command
+>  - **A model and multiple commands**: The above pattern can be extended to run multiple commands, just keep appending commands to the array
+>  - **A model and multiple commands, part deux**: Sometimes it's easier to put commands together in their own array&mdash;return a tuple where the first element is the model and the second is an array of any number of commands
+>  - **Update-ception**: Finally, in addition to the forms above, an updater function can return _another_ updater function... which can return another updater function (and so on)&mdash;the functions will continue to be called until one of the above formats is returned; this is useful for advanced function composition techniques

-Again, we're changing the return value of `init()` to the array format we saw before, so that we have a way to return both our initial state _and_ the command.
-We construct our `Read` message with the `key` we want to read, and `result`, which is the message that will be sent back to the container with, you guessed it: the result.
+Again, we're changing the return value of `init()` to the array format we saw before, so that we have a way to return both our initial model _and_ the command.
+We construct a `Read` message with the `key` we want to read, and `result`, which is the message that will be sent back to the container with, you guessed it: the result.
 This is symmetrical to the `Write` command, except that the `key` and the `value` are spread across the command and result message, respectively.

-We handle our `LoadCounter` message, destructuring the `value` property and assigning it to the `count` property of our new state.
+We handle our `LoadCounter` message, destructuring the `value` property and assigning it to the `count` property of the new model.
 Great, right?

 Well, almost.
 Don't look now, but we've just introduced an error into our app: `count` is supposed to be a number, but local storage returns strings.
 We need to pass `value` through `parseInt()` and... this is starting to look a lot like work we've already done.

-Instead, we can reuse our existing `SetCounter` message — both messages expect to have a `value` which gets number-ified and written to the `count` property of the state.
+Instead, we can reuse our existing `SetCounter` message — both messages expect to have a `value` which gets number-ified and written to the `count` property of the model.

 Altogether, our app should look something like this: